 In accordance with the Offering Memorandum, the net asset value of each class of shares in a Fund is determined by reference to the market prices of the underlying assets in the Fund attributable to such class at the close of business on the 'valuation date'.
-The last dealing date in the 2016 financial year of the Fund was on March 1 whilst the last official valuation date in the 2016 financial year, was on March 31.
-The last dealing date in the 2015 financial year of the Fund was on March 31.
+The last dealing date in the 2016 financial year of the Fund, was on March, 1, and the last official valuation date in the 2016 financial year, was on March, 31.
+The last dealing date in the 2015 financial year of the Fund was on March 2 whilst the last official valuation date in the 2015 financial year, was on March 31.